Got some old magazines lying around the house? Did you know that those magazines are filled with ideas to improve your Etsy shop?

 2. Letter from the Editor

 Introduce yourself to your customers and let them know what inspires you to create.
 Use the profile page for this purpose.
-By the way, contrary to what you might see in some Etsy shops, the shop announcement is NOT the place to do this.
+By the way, contrary to what you might see in some Etsy shops, the shop announcement is NOT the best place to do this.

 3. Article Photographs